Nikk579/Real-Estate-Price-Prediction-Banglore/README.md

 # Real-Estate-Price-Prediction-Banglore
 Predict real estate prices in Bangalore using machine learning.
 This project utilizes a Streamlit app for user-friendly interaction, allowing users to input parameters such as location, square footage, number of bedrooms, and bathrooms to get an estimated real estate price.

+The web application for this project is hosted at [Real Estate Price Prediction](https://real-estate-price-prediction-banglore.streamlit.app/)

 ## Overview

 This project aims to predict real estate prices in Bangalore using a machine learning model.
 The application is built with Streamlit, allowing users to input parameters such as location, square footage, number of bedrooms, and bathrooms to get an estimated real estate price.